nicolasdespres/pyloc/README.rst

     Filename: /Users/polrop/.pyenv/versions/2.7.9/lib/python2.7/email/utils.py
     Line: 85

-(Output may be different on your system since you have different installation path and version)
+(Output may be different on your system if you have different installation path and version)

 Note that the object naming syntax is as follow: ``module[:qualname]``